zluuba/games-of-terminal/README.md

 ```

 Upon launching, you'll encounter the menu.
-Navigate through the options using the ↓ and ↑ arrows (or WASD).
+Navigate through the options using the ↓ and ↑ arrows (or WS keys).
 Press Enter to initiate the selected game.

 Game Controls: